-Topic Feedback from staksholders 2 Explanation by Van Lanschot Kempen Indexation The indexation clause that we want to include in our remuneration policy is usen as positive by most statishebden.
+Topic Feedback from stakeholders Explanation by Van Lanschot Kempen Indexation The indecation clause that we want to include in our remuneration policy is seen as positive by most stakeholders.
 They do not favour a large increase in remuneration at one time, but prefer small increases over the years.
-Further to the feedback needback, we maintened the julicationary indexciling possibility to the general intense garated to the work workforts in the organization.
-The indexciling is also maximized by the derived Commany Price Index (CPU) [] applicable over the provisor syste, but only when it can be justified by the financial performance of Van Lanschot Kempen.
-Peergroup The pape group that was used for the market assummed to backnets?
-2017.
-It a more the or a first tradewider.
-It is a structure that and the paper group and a structure of the or the paper group and sharts on them of the paper group and sharts on them of the page group and them instructure.
-We explore that the Darks Dar Derogation The decogation clause we initially proposed led to discussions with various stateholders regarding the correct interpretation and possible working.
-Based on the freedback received, we decided not to include the derogation clause in the remuneration policy.
+Further to the feedback resolved, we maintened the jitincestonary indexestion possibility to the general increase granted to the wide venther in the organization.
+The indexestion is also maintened by the derived Commerce Price Index (DP) 2 applicable over the previous years do only when it can be justified by the financial performance of Van Lamschot Elempers.
+Peer group The pass group that was used for the mortifal assumment in Disconder 2017 is a consent of 2017 as a consent for actival stakeholders, as the pass of t We explained the this Data Distributing Clade prescribes but the part group should be composed of companyied positions but having and unfailed the healtest infeaturity, misching the selevant international context.
+Furthermore, we are convived that metallic metallic context in the companyied program of the selevant international context.
+Furthermore, we are converted that metallic metallic context companyies context.
+The selection of the context context is the companion of the context of the conte Derogation The derogation clause we initially proposed led to discussions with various stakeholders regarding the correct interpretation and possible working.
+Based on the fleedback received, we decided not to include the derogation clause in the remuneration policy.